ihorbokov/graphql_2_rest/README.md

 ```

 2. `GraphQLQueryBuilder` will replace all arguments in the query consistently using `GraphQLQueryModel`.
 By default, `GraphQLQueryBuilder` has `%arg` mask for arguments, but it can be changed while creating instance of this class.
-Finally you can use any http client for performing a request, but the request should be `POST`:
+Finally you can use any HTTP client for performing a request, but the request should be `POST`:
 ```dart
 final dio = Dio(BaseOptions(baseUrl: 'https://any.endpoint/'));
 const queryBuilder = GraphQLQueryBuilder();